Back to Blog

 How TakeTurns makes it better

-With TakeTurns, there’s none of that mental overhead keeping track of who got copied when, and if your forwarded the right email, each party can set the participants' roles in advance, without having to manage cc: lists.
-Each participant can have one of four roles: Leaders can update documents and send updates (end a turn), contributors can only update files, followers can see what is happening (the equivalent of cc:), and ghosts are invisible followers (a better bcc:).
+With TakeTurns, there’s none of that mental overhead keeping track of who got copied when, and if you forwarded the right email, each party can set the participants' roles in advance, without having to manage cc: lists.
+Each participant can have one of four roles: Leaders can update documents and send updates, contributors can only update files, followers can see what is happening (the equivalent of cc:), and ghosts are invisible followers (a better bcc:).
 If you really need to copy your client, the ghost role is perfect for this: They will be able to follow everything that is happening without being seen by opposing counsel or being able to accidentally “reply all” to everyone.

 #4: Track versions in a clear way